-Additional Resources - Students must notify the Financial Aid office of any additional awards or benefits (e.g. scholarships, tuition reimbursements, etc.) that are not already listed as part of the student's financial aid award.
-Additional resources can be reported in writing or throught Self Service in MyBlugold CampS.
+You have additional resources - You must notify the Financial Aid Team in Blugold Central of any additional awards or benefits (e.g. scholarships, tuition reimbursements, etc.) that are not already listed as part of your financial aid award.
+Additional resources can be reported in writing or through Self Service in MyBlugold CampS.
 (There is an option to "Report Other Financial Aid" in Self Service, under Financial Aid.)
-Although additional resources may require an adjustment to other need-based aid, every effort will be made to ensure the adjustment is as advantageous as possible to the student, reducing loan or work study first.
+Although additional resources may require an adjustment to other need-based aid, every effort will be made to ensure the adjustment is as advantageous as possible to you, reducing loan or work study first.

-Enrollment Status - Students should verify that aid is awarded for each semester that they plan to attend and that the enrollment status listed on the Financial Aid Notification (fulltime, halftime, less than halftime) is accurate for each semester.
+Your enrollment status changes - You should verify that aid is awarded for each semester that you plan to attend and that the enrollment status listed on the Financial Aid Notification (fulltime, halftime, less than halftime) is accurate for each semester.
 Changes in enrollment status may impact the amount of financial aid eligibility.
-The final financial aid award for each semester will be based on the number of credits the student is enrolled in on the tenth day of classes.
+The final financial aid award for each semester will be based on the number of credits you are enrolled in on the tenth day of classes.

-1) Maintain a minimum cumulative 2.0 grade point average by the end of the third semester of attendance.
+1) Maintain a minimum cumulative 2.0 grade point average.

 2) Successfully complete 67% of total enrolled credits.
 Failing a class or maintaining an incomplete in a class is not considered successfully completing the class.